miguelperosanz/FIFA_teams_data_scrap/README.md

 # FIFA_teams_data_scrap
 Script to scrap the database from the teams of every season of the videogame "FIFA".
-The data are scratched from the web sofifa.com, an excellent data base of football teams and football players.
+The data are scraped from the web sofifa.com, an excellent data base of football teams and football players.
 The script consists of two functions: scrap_fifa() and add_fifa_time().

 How does it work? let's imagine we want to download the data from the videogame FIFA 18.
 Then go ahead and type "scrap_fifa(18)".
 Name the data frame (for example